-Basket-Linked Certificates of Deposit JPMorgan Chase Bank, N.A.
+Certificates of Deposit Linked to a Basket, an Index or a Fund JPMorgan Chase Bank, N.A.
 270 Park Avenue, New York, New York 10017 (212) 270-6000

 We, JPMorgan Chase Bank, N.A. (the "Bank"), are offering our certificates of deposit ("CDs") from time to time.
 We describe the terms that will generally apply to these CDs in this disclosure statement.
 We will describe the specific terms of any particular CDs we are offering in a separate term sheet or disclosure supplement.
 We refer to such term sheets and disclosure supplements generally in this disclosure statement as term sheets.
-If the terms described in the relevant term sheet are inconsistent with those described herein, the terms described in the relevant term sheet shall control.
+A separate underlying supplement or the relevant term sheet will describe any index or fund to which the CDs are linked.
+If the terms described in the relevant term sheet are inconsistent with those described in this disclosure statement or in any relevant underlying supplement, the terms described in the relevant term sheet shall control.